 What are some of the critical issues that need to be addressed?

 You can’t talk about health disparities without also talking about racism in medicine.
 Until now, that’s been a subject no one really wanted to discuss, but it’s an underlying issue we must understand.

 This is a deep, multigenerational issue in the Black community.
 More than 100 years ago, the speculum was created by a gynecologist who did experimental surgeries on enslaved Black women.
 In my parents’ lifetime, the Tuskegee research study followed the lives of Black men with syphilis without ever giving them a diagnosis or treatment.
 The Black community’s mistrust of medicine has its roots in these and many other acts of racism.

 That past can’t be ignored if we want to establish trust.
 And, unless we earn the trust of our diverse communities, the gap in health care will continue.
 Nowhere is that more evident than during COVID-19.

-African Americans are getting sicker and dying from the coronavirus at much higher rates than other populations.
-My own dad was infected this spring and is thankfully doing well, but it’s been a long and frustrating recovery.
-Now, as researchers work toward developing a vaccine, there’s talk on Facebook, Twitter, and even in churches that the COVID-19 vaccine will be just another experiment on Black people.
+Black Americans are more likely to get sick from COVID-19 at much higher rates than other populations.
+My own dad was infected by the virus in 2020, and thankfully recovered.
+Even with a highly effective vaccine available, many Black Americans are still hesitant to get the COVID-19 vaccine.
+Many believe it’s just another experiment on Black people.
 In recent years, I’ve also seen a growing antivaccination sentiment among young Black mothers.
 It’s a trust issue.
 We have to constantly work on rebuilding the trust between doctors and patients to break down the barriers that affect health care.